 Quite possibly.
 And the fact you say this accident happened “about a year ago” means you may need to act quickly to preserve your claim against the county.
 Georgia law sets out specific rules for when and how you must notify a county, city or state government of your intent to bring a legal action.
 The legal term for this is an ante litem notice, a notification of your intent to bring a claim.
 If indeed this is a county employee, you may need to file a claim soon, as state law provides that you have only 12 months to give the county notice, or your claim is barred.
 That means if you wait more than a year to properly notify the county, you may lose your right to bring your claim.

-Whenever you have a possible legal action against a government agency or employee, it's critical that you notify your attorney about this sooner rather than later.
+Whenever you have a possible legal action against a government agency or employee, it’s critical that you notify your attorney about this sooner rather than later.
 Georgia law lays out specific requirements for when and how you need to bring a lawsuit against a city, county or state agency.
-Don't wait several months to act, or you may find your chance to get your day in court has passed you by.
+Don’t wait several months to act, or you may find your chance to get your day in court has passed you by.
 Reach out to our Gainesville law firm for help right away.

 How do you know when to contact the government and how to notify them?